MarinaYDA/corp-banking-analytics-portfolio/README.md

 # Corporate Banking Analytics Portfolio (Synthetic Data)

-This repository showcases my **corporate / wholesale banking analytics** work using fully synthetic data.
-It focuses on the types of analysis I did with **large corporate customers** (not retail):
+This repository shows how I would approach **corporate / wholesale banking analytics today**, using fully synthetic data.

-- Exposure & concentration analysis for a corporate loan book.
-- Early-warning modeling to flag obligors at risk of default.
-- Clean, reproducible Python / SQL / Power BI workflows.
+In my **real banking experience**, I worked with **large corporate customers** (mainly using **SQL and Excel**) to:

+- extract and clean data from internal systems,
+- build exposure / limit reports,
+- support risk and portfolio-analysis teams.

+I did **not** build machine-learning models in my bank role.

+This portfolio takes that corporate-banking context and extends it with modern **Python + modeling** on synthetic datasets to demonstrate my current skills for Data Analyst / Data Scientist / Analytics roles.

-All datasets are **synthetic and generated in Python**.
+All datasets here are **synthetic and generated in Python**.
 No real bank, customer, or exposure data is used.

 ---